ALL INCLUSIVE 7 DAY WELLNESS SPA RETREAT with our Newest Location in Sedona Arizona

-Then, I found ‘Smoking Cessation Wellness Retreats,’ a program that combined group therapy and Reiki at a spa resort on the gulf coast of Florida and I was amazed.
+Then, I found ‘Smoking Cessation Wellness Retreats,’ a program that combined Individual counseling preparation, group therapy and Reiki at a spa resort on the gulf coast of Florida and I was amazed.
 This seemed exactly what I’d spent years searching for.
 The program uses Reiki, a Japanese technique for stress reduction that promotes healing, addiction therapy techniques, and group and individual counseling.

 When I called for information, I felt an immediate rapport with the woman who answered, a former smoker who understood my misgivings.
 She was a credentialed counselor specializing in addiction therapy, as well as a Reiki Master.
 Reiki is administered by a ‘laying on of hands’ to modulate the flow of life force energy to clear, heal and straighten energy pathways.
 It treats the body, mind and spirit, and helps create feelings of peace, relaxation and well-being.

 The retreat location is spread across golden beaches and has mineral pools, a complete spa and a full complement of exercise classes.
 It is a destination vacation spot in its own right.
 There are miles of walking and biking trails, a museum, numerous parks and greenways, as well as diving and kayaking nearby.
 It is a perfect choice for a therapeutic wellness retreat.

 We were warmly greeted on our arrival, and settled in with a meet-and-greet with our counselors and retreat-mates.
 Let the week of becoming non-smokers begin!